netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## NETCONF Example to Retrieve Immutable Configuration {#NETCONF-example}

-   {{NETCONF-with-immutability}} illustrates an NETCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response a server might return.
+   {{NETCONF-with-immutability}} illustrates a NETCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response a server might return.

 ~~~~
 {::include-fold NETCONF-example.xml}
 ~~~~
-{: #NETCONF-with-immutability title="An NETCONF Example to Retrieve Immutable Configuration"}
+{: #NETCONF-with-immutability title="A NETCONF Example to Retrieve Immutable Configuration"}

 ## RESTCONF Example to Retrieve Immutable Configuration {#RESTCONF-example}

-  {{RESTCONF-with-immutability}} illustrates an RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.
+  {{RESTCONF-with-immutability}} illustrates a RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.

 ~~~~
 {::include-fold RESTCONF-example.json}
 ~~~~
-{: #RESTCONF-with-immutability title="An RESTCONF Example to Retrieve Immutable Configuration"}
+{: #RESTCONF-with-immutability title="A RESTCONF Example to Retrieve Immutable Configuration"}

 ## The Inheritance of Immutability {#inherit}